Creating Real Value for Clients in a Digital Business Environment

 Sergio B. Arvizú, Chief Executive Office at the Fund, writes in the UNJSPF Annual Letter 2017 that, in 2016, there were a number of positive developments at the Fund.
 First and foremost, the Fund successfully transitioned from operating with an old fragmented and vulnerable IT environment to operating with a modern and flexible platform.’
 The new system also increases processing capacity and secures the viability of operations for years to come.

 In accordance with its mandate and strategic objectives, the Information Management System Service (IMSS) of the Fund implemented numerous initiatives this biennium aimed at improving ICT services and sharing electronic information with clients, while ensuring security and availability.
-The success stories shared in this publication present the details of some of the tangible results delivered by the Fund, thanks to the collaboration with the member organizations and the partnership with ICC.
+The success stories shared in this publication present the details of some of the tangible results delivered by the Fund, thanks to the collaboration with the member organizations and the partnership with UNICC.
 Building on these fundamental processes, the Fund will expand the scope of its ICT operations and strengthen the system of internal controls to better service its clients.
-Dino C. Dell’Accio, Chief Information Officer at UNJSPF a growing demand and a new service offering for ICC.
+Dino C. Dell’Accio, Chief Information Officer at UNJSPF a growing demand and a new service offering for UNICC.

 The success criteria translates into 75-80% success rate for processing cases fully and within a month.
 This plus an agile approach to its Client Services – with a new member self-service platform – means huge benefits for all.
-The letter goes on to highlight pilot initiatives to support optima client responsiveness including the MSS self-service site and a New York Call Centre though ICC services.
+The letter goes on to highlight pilot initiatives to support optima client responsiveness including the MSS self-service site and a New York Call Centre though UNICC services.
 The letter highlights the real benefits of digital business solutions across the landscape of IT infrastructure, and service delivery.

 The UNJSPF Strategic Framework spells out the Fund’s mission to provide retirement, death, disability and other benefits and related services to its participants, retirees and beneficiaries, including a commitment to service orientation.
-Here ICC is helping out across a number of service areas with clear Key Performance Indicators to make criteria for success.
+Here UNICC is helping out across a number of service areas with clear Key Performance Indicators to make criteria for success.

 Longer-term objectives also include strengthened governance (which includes recent certifications in ISO 270001 information security and ISO 20000-service management system); ensuring the Fund is an agile organization; enhancing the service-oriented nature of the Organization; and using Information Technology as an agent for change.